stubbsbr/endurien-privacy/index.md

-# Privacy Policy for Cadence: DoD Tracker
+# Privacy Policy for Endurien: DoD Tracker

 **Last Updated:** December 28, 2025

 ## Introduction

-Cadence: DoD Tracker ("we", "our", or "us") is committed to protecting your privacy.
+Endurien: DoD Tracker ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## Data Collection

-Cadence collects the following types of data:
+Endurien collects the following types of data:

 ### Workout Session Data